DavideClemente/LABCIB/Isolation/README.md

 ### Question 17

 Ensuring the security of Docker containers is crucial to preventing unauthorized access and data breaches.
-Therefore some of the best practices for securing Docker containers include:
+Therefore some of the best practices for securing Docker containers include (https://spacelift.io/blog/docker-security):

 -   Keeping the container image up-to-date with the latest security patches and updates.
 -   Regularly scan images for vulnerabilities such as JFrog,Clair or Trivy.